curbengh/aws-scripts/log4shell-stack/README.md

 Stack name is **Log4ShellStack**.
 It will be deployed to the default account and region configured in `~/.aws/config`.
 Refer to CDK [installation guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites).

 Before deploying this stack, create/upload an SSH keypair or specify your existing one.
-Inbound connection to deployed instances is limited to your public IP, I usually use [dnsleaktest.com](https://www.dnsleaktest.com/) to see my IP.
+Inbound connection to deployed instances is limited to your public IP, `curl -s http://portquiz.net | grep 'IP' | cut -d' ' -f3` to see your IP.

 ```
 # Create venv